 Successful Healing and Return to Work

-certain you will seek medical attention.
-Workers’ Compensation claims require timely
+you will seek medical attention.
+Workers’ Compensation claims require timely notice,

-notice, a delay in reporting could negatively hinder appropriate care, delay healing
+a delay in reporting could negatively hinder appropriate care, delay healing and increase

 - Provide complete and accurate information and maintain communication with your workers’